How Dyrons Journal Works

 There are four Team Leaders who take turns to manage the weekly recording process.
-A Team Leader starts work at the offices of the MDA in Wolborough Street, Newton Abbot at about 8.45am on a Friday morning, by collecting two copies of the Newton Abbot edition of the MDA and two of the Teignmouth Post & Gazette.
+A Team Leader starts work at our base in the Courtney Centre, Newton Abbot at about 8.45am on a Thursday morning, by collecting two copies of the Newton Abbot edition of the MDA and two of the Teignmouth Post & Gazette.
 They mark up each copy of the paper, allocating stories to themselves and to the two readers who will be reading with them.
 They take out the sports section, keeping that for themselves.

 Two readers join the Team Leader at about 9.15am.
 They have about 45 minutes to familiarise themselves with the stories they have been allocated.
 In some cases it is necessary to edit the stories to keep them to a manageable length for recording – and listening – purposes.
 However, we take very seriously the need not to alter the sense or the balance of any story.
 During this period the Team Leader edits the material for What’s On and sport, as well as their own allocated stories.